 PROGRAM OBJECTIVE: The program provides university students with exposure and work experience contributing to acquisition of new employment skills in preparation for the 21st century work force environment.
 The Public Diplomacy Office (PDO) Student Internship benefits both the U.S. Embassy Suva and students by providing a valuable educational experience leading to a course credit to students while assisting the U.S. Embassy accomplish important mission goals.

-The Embassy of the United States of America in Suva is seeking four (4) part-time, unpaid university students as interns at the Public Diplomacy Office.
+The Embassy of the United States of America in Suva is seeking four or five ( 4 or 5) university students to gain experience as part-time, unpaid interns at the Public Diplomacy Office.

 OPEN TO: All non-U.S. citizen university student residents in Fiji